-For statistical analyses, all data reported as below detection level (BDL) are assigned values either based on the maximum likelihood estimation (MLE) calculation or given a value equal to the method detection limit.
+For statistical analyses, all data reported as below detection level (BDL) are assigned values either based on the maximum likelihood estimation (MLE) calculation, given a value equal to the method detection limit (MDL), or as in the case with compounds with extremely low MDLs assigned a value of zero.
 New analytical methods or instrumentation upgrades may result in better detection limits at lower concentrations.

 Some DQOs can be used by both monitoring networks.
 An overarching DQO for both networks is: